 Hearing of Commissioner-Designate Elżbieta Bieńkowska

-The ITRE and IMCO Committees will hold an exchange of views with Mrs Bieńkowska on 2.10.14 at 13.30 in Brussels (room 4Q2).
-ENVI and JURI Committees will act as associated committees.
+The ITRE and IMCO Committees held an exchange of views with Mrs Bieńkowska on 2.10.14 at 13.30.
+ENVI and JURI Committees acted as associated committees.
 Mrs Bieńkowska has been designated for the portfolio of Internal Market, Industry, Entrepreneurship and SMEs.

 Hearing of Vice-President designate, Ms Kristalina Georgieva